-Judging by its ingredients alone, Nature’s Variety Instinct Raw Frozen Diets looks to be an above-average raw dog food.
+Judging by its ingredients alone, Nature’s Variety Instinct raw frozen diets looks like an above-average raw product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Nature’s Variety Instinct Raw Frozen Diets is a meat-based raw product using a significant amount of named meat species as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nature’s Variety Instinct Raw Frozen Diets is a meat-based dog food using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.

 Each review is offered in good faith and has been designed to help you make a more informed decision when buying dog food.